Blue Bombers Forum

 Post by: bunker on September 15, 2025, 03:30:21 AM

-Quote from: TecnoGenius on Today at 02:41:28 AMI think we have one of the best REC corps in the league, even without Schoen.
+Quote from: TecnoGenius on September 15, 2025, 02:41:28 AMI think we have one of the best REC corps in the league, even without Schoen.
 Add in our IR guys like Sterns and we even have good depth, too.

 Pokey, Demski, Wheatie, and even Mitchell are more than capable of blowing you up with a deep home run.
 They are all fast and shift, and have good hands.